GovTechSG/sgds-govtech-react/README.md

 ```
 npm install sgds-govtech-react
 ```

+**Peer dependencies** Note that sgds-govtech-react has a peer dependency of styled-components - both packages need to be installed.

 ## Usage

 You will need to first import the [sgds](https://www.designsystem.gov.sg) css styles, either in your website's `<head>` element or through your frontend build.